 Shorts must be less than 50 minutes.

-The festival has the right to use promotional material.
+The festival has the right to use promotional material from the official selections and nominees.

 The filmmaker has secured all the rights.